arangodb/docs/3.11/foxx-reference-modules-queues.md

   * **backOff**: `Function | number` (Default: `1000`)

-    See *script.backOff*.
+    See `script.backOff`.

   * **maxFailures**: `number | Infinity` (Default: `0`):

-    See *script.maxFailures*.
+    See `script.maxFailures`.

   * **repeatTimes**: `number` (Default: `0`)

-    If set to a positive number, the job will be repeated this many times (not counting recovery when using *maxFailures*).
+    If set to a positive number, the job is repeated this many times (not counting recovery when using `maxFailures`).
-    If set to a negative number or `Infinity`, the job will be repeated indefinitely.
-If set to `0` the job will not be repeated.
+    If set to a negative number or `Infinity`, the job is repeated indefinitely.
+If set to `0`, the job is not repeated.

   * **repeatUntil**: `number | Date` (optional)

-    If the job is set to automatically repeat, this can be set to a timestamp in milliseconds (or `Date` instance) after which the job will no longer repeat.
+    If the job is set to automatically repeat, this can be set to a timestamp in milliseconds (or `Date` instance) after which the job no longer repeats.
     Setting this value to zero, a negative value or `Infinity` has no effect.

   * **repeatDelay**: `number` (Default: `0`)

-    If the job is set to automatically repeat, this can be set to a non-negative value to set the number of milliseconds for which the job will be delayed before it is started again.
+    If the job is set to automatically repeat, this can be set to a non-negative value to set the number of milliseconds for which the job is delayed before it is started again.

-Note that if you pass a function for the *backOff* calculation, *success* callback or *failure* callback options the function will be serialized to the database as a string and therefore must not rely on any external scope or external variables.
+Note that if you pass a function for the `backOff` calculation, `success` callback, or `failure` callback options, the function is serialized to the database as a string, and therefore must not rely on any external scope or external variables.

-When the job is set to automatically repeat, the *failure* callback will only be executed when a run of the job has failed more than *maxFailures* times.
+When the job is set to automatically repeat, the `failure` callback is only executed when a run of the job has failed more than `maxFailures` times.
-Note that if the job fails and *maxFailures* is set, it will be rescheduled according to the *backOff* until it has either failed too many times or completed successfully before being scheduled according to the *repeatDelay* again.
-Recovery attempts by *maxFailures* do not count towards *repeatTimes*.
+Note that if the job fails and `maxFailures` is set, it is rescheduled according to the `backOff` until it has either failed too many times or completed successfully before being scheduled according to the `repeatDelay` again.
+Recovery attempts by `maxFailures` do not count towards `repeatTimes`.

-The *success* and *failure* callbacks receive the following arguments:
+The `success` and `failure` callbacks receive the following arguments:

 * **result**: `any`